 - Library Screening is testing over 60,000 compounds against Wolbachia and filarial nematodes.

-- Target discovery is detecting the processes necessary for Wolbachia survival and why worms and Wolbachia have a symbiotic relationship.
+- Target Identification is detecting the processes necessary for Wolbachia survival and why worms and Wolbachia have a symbiotic relationship.